 It depends on the product or service you’re offering, but a safer bet is partnering with a Korean company to navigate local laws and customs.
 Costco and Starbucks have achieved success through this method.

 Did we miss anything?

-I learned these rules the hard way while working in Korea for over a decade.
+I learned these rules while working in Korea for over a decade.

 After starting a translation company, I follow these guidelines whenever I interact with Korean clients.

 Let us know your business tips in the comments below!